Jacob Smith (field hockey)

 Jacob Anthony Phillip Smith (born 3 April 1991) is a New Zealand field hockey player.

 Personal life

 Smith was born and raised in Wellington, New Zealand.

 Career

 Club level

 In the New Zealand National Hockey League Smith plays for Auckland.
 During the 2018–19 season, Smith relocated to the Netherlands to play in the Dutch Hoofdklasse for Pinoké.

+He played for Surbiton during the 2024–25 season.

 National team

 Smith made his national debut for the Black Sticks in 2012.
 Shortly after, he represented the team at his first major tournament, the Champions Trophy.

 In 2014, Smith medalled for the first time with New Zealand at the 2012–13 FIH World League in New Delhi, India, where the team lost 2–7 to the Netherlands in the final.

 Smith's most recent appearance for the team was during the inaugural tournament of the FIH Pro League in 2019.
 New Zealand finished in eighth and last place in the competition.
 He has also been named in the Black Sticks team for the 2019 Ready Steady Tokyo Olympic test event in Tokyo, Japan.